0day-ci/linux/Documentation/filesystems/locking.rst

 to be faulted in.
 The filesystem must find and return the page associated with the passed in "pgoff" in the vm_fault structure.
-If it is possible that the page may be truncated and/or invalidated, then the filesystem must lock the page, then ensure it is not already truncated (the page lock will block subsequent truncate), and then return with VM_FAULT_LOCKED, and the page locked.
+If it is possible that the page may be truncated and/or invalidated, then the filesystem must lock invalidate_lock, then ensure the page is not already truncated (invalidate_lock will block subsequent truncate), and then return with VM_FAULT_LOCKED, and the page locked.
 The VM will unlock the page.

 ->map_pages() is called when VM asks to map easy accessible pages.
 Filesystem should find and map pages associated with offsets from "start_pgoff"